hayleyarodgers/project-management-tool/README.md

 I created **Pro**, a data-driven project management tool for software development teams.

-Underscroping is the most common cause of bugs in software development
+Underscroping is the most common cause of bugs in software development.
+And yet, the most popular project management tools

 My motivation for creating this application was to